 - Now you can enjoy unrestricted access to any websites with a strong encryption.

 VPNs are an essential tool in China and throughout the world.
 They turn ordinary, raw internet traffic into encrypted information, defeating most attempts at monitoring online activity.
 Instead of sending open data through the internet, a VPN makes it so everything is in code.
-Not only does this prevent prying eyes from watching what you do, it also makes it difficult to filter out websites.
+Not only does this prevent prying eyes from watching what you do, but it also makes it difficult to filter out websites.
 If the Great Firewall of China doesn’t know what you’re trying to access, it can’t block it, plain and simple.

 In addition to simply accessing blocked websites, using a VPN in China will let you do the following: